 Iaido is rewarding to the Budo practitioners, in the fact that it helps the practitioners to find the correct movement (foot work), posture, balance and control, under full concentration.
 Many Iaido Practitioners today start with the standard form of Iai, which is called Seitei Iai or Seitei Gata and then later continue their studies in a Koryu (Older Style).
 Many styles also include Tameshigiri (test cutting with a live blade).
 This is done by cutting straw mats which are specifically formulated to resemble the strength of the human body.

-Iaijutsu / Iaido was introduced in Malta by Christian and Roderick Bajada.
-The first official session was held on the 3rd of March 2003 in the Jiushin Kan Dojo, Luqa.
+Iaido (Iaijutsu) was introduced in Malta by Christian and Roderick Bajada.
+The first official session was held on the 3rd of March 2003 at the Jiushin Kan Dojo, Luqa.

 Musō Jikiden Eishin-